• Skip to main content

 It’s summer.
 It’s hot.
 In fact, today the weather icon on my computer is a thermometer ON FIRE.
 It’s tempting to stay inside with the air conditioner on full blast.
 But parents know it’s not fun to stay cooped up inside with active children.
 Instead, stay cool outside by playing with ice.*

-Ice and water play never get boring!
+Playing with water and ice never gets boring.
 Here are a few easy ways to get started:

 And parents can play, too: fill a tall glass with ice, add your favorite beverage, sit back in the shade and watch your kids play.